Research Justice: a Strategic Framework to Transform Structural Inequities in Research to Centralize Community Power

 - And, the capacity and resources to determine ‘validity’ and ‘credibility’ of information and knowledge, and methods to create them…on equal footing with all other institutions in society.

-DataCenter believes this transformative change can only be achieved through powerful and strategic collaborations across geography, sectors and issue areas and as such, welcome and appreciate engagement, dialog, and partnerships through projects and initiatives.
+DataCenter believes this transformative change can only be achieved through powerful and strategic collaborations across geography, sectors, and issue areas.
+We welcome and appreciate engagement, dialog, and partnerships in all stages of our projects and initiatives.
 Read more about Research Justice on the Research Justice Blog.